What is next after CSM ?

 After twenty-four months of experience as a Scrum Master and holding an Advanced Scrum Master (A-CSM) certification, one can go for Certified Scrum Professional Scrum Master (CSP-SM) certification.
 It is not just an advance for an advanced but a pinnacle course for a Scrum Master.

 Scrum Alliance has designed the learning and growth path of Scrum Masters in CSM -> A-CSM and CSP-SM.
-Become a CSM, gain one year experience, and take up A-CSM.
+Become a CSM, gain one year of experience, and take up A-CSM.
 After becoming an A-CSM, spend one more year practicing and take up CSP-SM.

 After CSP-SM, the Scrum Master can choose to apply and become a Team Coach(CTC) or an Enterprise Coach (CEC).
 The CTC and CEC certifications are experience-based, and one needs to submit proofs of practice and credible experience as a Scrum Master to acquire them.